TheStaticMage/firebot-mage-raid-modal/.github/contributing.md

 ## Pull Requests

 - Please use the provided Pull Request template.
 I may close any PRs that do not use the template or are missing necessary sections.
-- When you are ready for a review, on your PR under "Reviewers" add TheStaticMage.
+- When you are ready for a review, add TheStaticMage as a reviewer on your PR.

 ### Title